 Square cannot provide advice on tax issues.
 This article is for educational purposes and does not constitute legal or tax advice.
 For specific advice applicable to your business, please contact a professional.

-In this article we’ll give you tips on how to write a professional payment reminder message to a client and how you can avoid late payments in the first place.
+In this article we’ll give you tips on how to write a professional payment reminder message to a client and how you can avoid late payments in the first place, along with payment reminder email templates you can use at different times.

 Get Started With Square Invoices